 There are various ways to install custom ROM on any Android smartphone or tablet.
 However, most of the users prefer TWRP custom recovery for the flashing process.
 Follow this guide to flash custom ROM with ADB sideload command.

-In this easy step guide, we’ll sideload the custom ROM zip package file by implementing commands in the CMD window.
-But you might be thinking why use sideload when you can flash the custom ROM using TWRP recovery?
+This easy-step guide will sideload the custom ROM zip package file by implementing commands in the CMD window.
+But you might be thinking, why use sideload when you can flash the custom ROM using TWRP recovery?

 The answer is quite simple.
-If in case you accidentally format or factory reset your Android device with internal memory only (no external SD card), then it is pretty difficult to restore the default settings.
+If you accidentally format or factory reset your Android device with internal memory only (no external SD card), then it is pretty tricky to restore the default settings.